Zingle/rest-api-documentation/services/POST_create.md

     POST services

-Creates a new Service and returns the newly-created [Service] object
+Creates a new [Service] and returns the newly-created object

 ## Parameters
 ### URI Parameters